 ADHD and Low Self-Esteem: What Causes Low Self-Worth in ADHD Children and Adults?

+ADHD can impact your self-esteem, especially if it is not addressed early.
 Problems in school — like difficulty paying attention or frequently handing in homework late — and the subsequent negative feedback from teachers can lead to feelings of low self-worth and an inability to believe in your own capabilities.
 A similar negative environment at home or amongst peers exacerbates the problem.

-Addressing feelings of low self-esteem is important, as those with a lower self-worth are more likely to struggle with depression, anxiety, and possible substance abuse.
+Addressing feelings of low self-esteem is important, as those with a lower self-worth are more likely to struggle with depression, anxiety and possible substance abuse.
 Low self-esteem in children may lead to a lower academic performance and problems forming lasting relationships as they grow into adults.

 What Are the Signs of Low Self-Esteem in People With ADHD?